jschaf/b2/posts/docker-patterns.md

 Always prefix `apt-get install` with `apt-get update`.
 If the base image has a previously issued `apt-get update` command, its apt cache contains with available package versions that existed at the creation time of the image.
-Debian remove old versions from the package repositories, so `apt-get install` can fail if the cached version is too old.
+Debian removes old versions from the package repositories, so `apt-get install` can fail if the cached version is too old.

 ```shell script